yuvalmGS/gigaspaces-wiki-jekyll/xap97net/extending-space-documents.markdown

 # Registering the Extension Class

-If your only intention is to write/update document entries, creating the extension class is sufficient - from the space's perspective it is equivalent to a {{SpaceDocument}} instance.
-However, if you attempt to read/take entries from the space, the results will be {{SpaceDocument}} instances, and the cast to {{ProductDocument}} will throw an exception.
+If your only intention is to write/update document entries, creating the extension class is sufficient - from the space's perspective it is equivalent to a `SpaceDocument` instance.
+However, if you attempt to read/take entries from the space, the results will be `SpaceDocument` instances, and the cast to `ProductDocument` will throw an exception.
 To overcome that, we need to include the document wrapper type in the type introduction:

 {code:java}